sadanand1120/nspl/scripts/llm/preprompts/vlm.md

-We are trying to learn the concept of "What is a good dropoff location for a taxi to pull over to?".
-Given an image, we are trying to segment it according to whether it is a good dropoff location or not.
+We are trying to learn the concept of "What is a good parking location?".
+Given an image, we are trying to segment it according to whether it is a good parking location or not.
 So given an image do this:
 - Distribute the image area as a 20 x 20 grid
-- For each grid cell, predict whether it is a good dropoff location or not.
+- For each grid cell, predict whether it is a good parking location or not.
 If it is, output 1, else 0.
-Use common-sense knowledge to determine what is a good dropoff location and what is not.
+Use common-sense knowledge to determine what is a good parking location and what is not.

 You should ONLY output a python array.
 The format of the output should look like this:
 ```python